 Never before in history has so much data been available.
 This provides enormous opportunities for those who know how to use or process this data and with access to the necessary technology.
 The data centre ICE is run by RISE and helps companies and other businesses to analyse and process data by means of computing power and software and hardware testing.

 As our society increasingly revolves around data, it is imperative that there are operators able to analyse and process the data and help companies develop their business with regard to data.
-ICE is such an operator.
+RISE, ICE and it's sister labs is such an operator.

-– “Our mission is to help Swedish industry and the public sector but, since we are in Luleå, we also have a regional mission and also help companies here in the region,” says Tor Björn Minde, unit manager at ICE.
+– “Our mission is to help Swedish industry and the public sector but, since ICE is in Luleå, there is also a mission to help companies in the region,” says Tor Björn Minde, unit manager at ICE.

 – “If we are to help advanced companies, we must be one step ahead, otherwise we provide no benefit to them,” explains Minde.
 “So we work with the best to maintain and build on our own cutting-edge expertise.”

 Small businesses do not need to build their own data centre in order to test their equipment

 Four work areas